marekdano/json-string-viewer/README.md

 ## Features

 * Validate json string
-* Convert json sting to JSON tree strucutre and format it
+* Convert json string to JSON tree structure and format it
+* Convert json string in the valid JSON to the JSON tree structure

 ## Development